< Back

 By selecting that you will manage listings and prices daily, you can choose which rates are advertised.
 As long as you ensure you stay on top of the money coming in, this should not be a problem.
 Again, using a property management software like Hospiria’s can help with this, as it syncs your accounts and keeps track of your property’s finances for you.

 Opportunities in Booking.com are not always the best options to drive your occupancy - these are generic messages based on market samples, and as a host you may feel that your property either does not require these costly promotions or that the opportunity does not reflect your case.
 Booking.com, as most other platforms, offers an array of options to promote and increase the occupancy of your property.
-As these are either discount or commission based, care is advised when using these , and ensure that you do not sign up to every opportunity that booking.com offers you as these can be expensive by way of discounts or commissions.
+As these are either discount or commission based, care is advised when using these , and ensure that you do not sign up to every opportunity that Booking.com offers you as these can be expensive by way of discounts or commissions.

 If you need a hand with working out what discounts you should be using, we have a friendly, expert team, ready to assess the best and less costly yet more productive options with you.